Kazusa42/Project1/README.md

 # Project1
 Code for thesis.
 Mainly use YOLO v4 to do detection.

+This project focus on backbone structure, to see how it influence the performance of a model.
+At every begining, I tried ResNet50, CSPDarkNet53, DenseNet, MobileNet.
+However, they are not novle enough.

+So, the second step is to apply __ConvNext__ [paper](https://arxiv.org/pdf/2201.03545.pdf) as a new approach.
+And luckly, the model reach a strong baseline.
+The mAP on DOTA v1.0 dataset achieves about 65%.

+Now, I am trying to replace the depthwise convolution in bottleneck by a _MHSA_ block.

 ---